-I am a postdoc in the Geometry, groups and dynamics group at ETH Zurich.
+I am an assistant professor in the Geometry, groups and dynamics group at ETH Zurich.

 Previously, I was a postdoctoral fellow at the Max Plack Institute for Mathematics in Bonn, and before that I was at Boston College.